LAG Rhineland-Palatinate, 22/08/2024, Ref. no.: 5 SLa 66/24

-The plaintiff is claiming damages of 15 thousand euros from her former employer, a nursing home for the elderly.
-After the employment relationship was terminated, the residence had inadvertently continued to use an old advertising flyer on which the plaintiff's name and her former professional position as well as her work telephone number were stated.
-That flyer was subsequently printed in a weekly magazine, which was distributed to numerous households in the local community with a circulation of 78 thousand copies.
-In the proceedings she brought before the labour court, the plaintiff argued that, She was approached by numerous people and felt that she had to explain and justify herself.
-She also feared that her new employer might get the impression that she was engaging in prohibited competitive behaviour.
-At first instance, the Koblenz Labour Court awarded the plaintiff damages for pain and suffering in the amount of 3,000 euros.
-The defendant then lodged an appeal against the judgement.
+The plaintiff is demanding 15,000 euros in damages from her former employer, a nursing home.
+After her employment was terminated, the home inadvertently reused an old advertising flyer containing the plaintiff's name, her previous position, and her work telephone number.
+This flyer was subsequently reprinted in a weekly magazine with a circulation of 78,000 copies, which was distributed to numerous households in the local community.
+In her proceedings before the labour court , the plaintiff argued that she had been approached by numerous people, making her feel obliged to explain and justify herself.
+She also feared that her new employer might get the impression that she was engaging in prohibited competitive activity.
+In the first instance, the Koblenz Labour Court awarded the plaintiff 3,000 euros in damages.
+The defendant subsequently appealed the judgement.

 The decision of the LAG: No claim due to lack of damage.